aakechin/Procannot/README.md

 ## Availability

 Procannot is released under GPLv3.
 The latest source code is freely available at github.
-After you acquire the source code, install python version 3 or higher, numpy and biopython and then use it.
+After you acquire the source code, install python version 3 or higher, numpy, sympy and biopython and then use it.
 You can install Python3 with the following command:

 ```sudo apt-get install python3```

 For installation numpy download it by the command below and then install according to instuctions:

 ```git clone git://github.com/numpy/numpy.git numpy```

+For installation sympy download it from the [github site](https://github.com/sympy/sympy/releases) and install according to the instructions.

 For installation biopython download in from the [site](http://biopython.org/wiki/Download) and install according to the instructions.